 Things to Do in New South Wales

-The southeastern state of New South Wales is one of the best-known regions in Australia thanks to its iconic city of Sydney.
-Venture beyond Australia's largest city though and you'll find a region of charming beach towns, vast bushland and inspiring wildlife.
+The Australian state of New South Wales is one of the best known regions in the country thanks to the iconic city of Sydney.
+But venture beyond Australia's largest city, and you'll find a collection of charming beach towns, vast bushland and inspiring wildlife.
 With these features and more, you’ll be spoilt for choice with things to see and do in New South Wales.
 Don’t feel overwhelmed though; here we help you narrow down your list:

 Climb Sydney Harbour Bridge